golanlevin/DrawingWithMachines/machines/line-us/README.md

 This section describes workflows for controlling Line-Us from p5.js.
 These workflows all use the JavaScript [Line-Us library by @beardicus](https://github.com/beardicus/line-us), which controls the Line-us robot via its websocket interface, and works in both Node.js and the browser.
 The examples below establish a work area of 1125 (w) x 2000 (h) units, with approximately 20 units per millimeter.

 *Note: p5.js cannot run Line-Us from sketches served online at https://editor.p5js.org, because Line-Us does not support secure web sockets, and browsers require secure websocket connections for secure (https) sites like the p5 Editor.
-This issue is discussed [here](https://forum.line-us.com/t/https-secure-websockets-only/586).*
+This issue is discussed [here](https://forum.line-us.com/t/https-secure-websockets-only/586).
+One solution is to run the p5 projects from Visual Studio Code, using the "Go Live" feature.
+Another possibility is to run a local server with ```python3 -m http.server```.*

 #### Example projects